4.2.6 Media pluralism and content diversity

 Notwithstanding the adoption, since the 1980s, of an Antitrust Law concerning the press (Law 416/1981), followed by two other Laws - 223/1990 and 249/1997 - concerning both radio television and the press, subsequently modified by Law 112/2004 (for a more detailed description of antitrust legislation see chapter 5.3.7), the high degree of mass media concentration in Italy appears to have been and to be unparalleled in Europe.

-On the positive side of the present, fierce competition among national networks for access to more and more financial resources, it can be said that content diversity has improved greatly thanks to the satellite channels, and even more so in 2011, thanks to the transformation process of our TV system into a Digital Terrestrial TV system bringing about myriads of new channels, presently underway and nearly completed (see chapter 4.2.11).
+On the positive side of the fierce competition among national networks for access to financial resources, it can be said that content diversity has improved greatly thanks to the satellite channels, and even more so since 2012, thanks to the transformation of our TV system into a Digital Terrestrial TV system bringing about myriads of new channels (see chapter 4.2.11).

 Concentration appears to be less appalling but quite noteworthy also for the publishing industry, considering that the publishing of newspapers and periodicals is mainly in the hands of an industrial oligopoly, and that the largest publishing company of books and periodicals in the country, Mondadori – as well asEinaudi, Electa, etc. – belongs, like Mediaset, to Fininvest, the holding owned by Italy's previous Prime Minister.

 Nevertheless, nowadays the threat to pluralism and diversity of expressions in the publishing industry, in Italy like in other countries, does not come only from concentration, but from "market failure" as well: that is by the exhaustion of its funding sources, including the sharp fall in income from sales brought about by the financial crisis (see chapter 4.2.3 and chapter 5.3.7), coupled by the growing competition of the Internet.